lazyatom/interblah.net/soups/blog/weeknotes-1805.snip.markdown

 ## Manor Fo[u]rth

-We are achingly close to being able to announce the date and venue for {l ruby-manor, Ruby Manor 4}, at which point we can also start selling tickets and being the {l vestibule}-powered CFP process.
+We are achingly close to being able to announce the date and venue for {l ruby-manor, Ruby Manor 4}, at which point we can also start selling tickets and begin the {l vestibule}-powered CFP process.
 We also need to write some stuff about how the CFP is going to work, particularly in the light of all the recent minority involvement discussion.

 ## Yee-haw